 GPUs were developed in the 1990s to offload graphical processing tasks from the CPU, which is struggling to keep up with the increasing demands of modern applications.

-Initially, GPUs were simple processors with a small number of cores, but they quickly evolved to become more powerful and sophisticated.
+Initially, GPUs were simple processors with few cores, but they quickly evolved to become more powerful and sophisticated.
 Modern GPUs have hundreds or thousands of cores and can perform billions of calculations per second.

-APUs were developed more recently as a way to combine the capabilities of a CPU and GPU into a single chip.
+APUs were developed more recently to combine the capabilities of a CPU and GPU into a single chip.
 They offer the benefits of both types of processors, with the ability to handle both general and graphical processing tasks efficiently.

 APUs have become increasingly popular in laptops, tablets, and other portable devices that require a balance of performance and power efficiency.